The Fifth Element: Soundtrack

-Released as an album under Virgin Records, the soundtrack peaked at number 99 on the Billboard 200.
+Released as an album under Virgin Records, the soundtrack peaked at number 99 on the Billboard 200 and number 44 in Canada.
 More than 200,000 copies of the lengthy soundtrack were sold in France alone.
 Rodney Batdorf of AllMusic gave the album three out of five stars, stating it was "diverse and accomplished, and it is just as effective outside of the film as it is within it."
-A review from Filmtracks.com also awarded the album three out of five stars.

 Release and reception

 Initial screening

 The film premiered on 7 May at the 1997 Cannes Film Festival, where it was selected as the opening film.
 Gaumont built an area for the screening that was over 100000 sqft.
 Guests were given a "Fifth Element" Swatch, which was used as their ticket for entry.
-The event included a futuristic ballet, a fashion show by Jean-Paul Gaultier, and fireworks.
+The event included a futuristic ballet, a fashion show by Jean Paul Gaultier, and fireworks.
 Gaumont spent between $1 million and $3 million on the event, a record at the time.
 The film's North American release was handled by Sony Pictures Releasing via its Columbia Pictures label.